Tax Compliance & Planning (TCP) Cheat Sheet

 Qualified Small Business Stock

-Noncorporate shareholder holds QSBS for > 5 years may exclude 100% of gain on sale or exchange of stock.
+Noncorporate shareholder holds QSBS for > 5 years may exclude 100% of gain up to $15 million (indexed) on sale or exchange.

 Corp/SH Loans